EagleSushi/find-frs-toolkit/README.md

 ## Description

-Find FRs Toolkit is a combination of java programs used to analyze .bed files.
+Find FRs Toolkit is a combination of programs used to analyze .bed files.
 All of the programs output to a .csv file format.

 ## Usage